russellbits/Writing/Nonfiction/01.articles-drafts/the-foothills-trail-notes/essay.md

 [The big rock fort!]

 Had to stop at a random spot.
-It was getting to be twighlight and I just didn’t have confidence I was going to make it to [flat rock?] in time.
+It was getting to be twilight and I just didn’t have confidence I was going to make it to [flat rock?] in time.
 It was here that I discovered that my propane tank did not fit my stove top.
 Ok.
 There’s something I can ditch tomorrow at a camp site.
 It sucks not to have a stove but I know how to boil water on a fire.

 I’m stopped along the trail when the couple from the road passes me again.
 I guess they went up the mountain and then down again.
 I say, “Hello again.”
 But they’re conversing and I get the feeling that they don’t recognize me from the road.
 Then, as planned, I say, “Lovely day.”
 And the woman responds, “Good!
 How are you?”
 I love it when protocol conversation just goes bottoms up.